 Pet Insurance Alternatives

 Pet insurance adds a monthly bill, but it can blunt the cost of big emergencies.
-Depending on your budget and risk tolerance, a pet savings fund, a clinic wellness plan, or financing (e.g., CareCredit) can work as alternatives or add-ons.
+Depending on your budget and risk tolerance, a pet savings fund, a clinic wellness plan, or financing (e.g., CareCredit) can help.
 Some clinics bundle routine care into discounted plans—ask what’s included and compare the math.

 Negotiating Vet Bills